 See also bladmineerders.be.

 The first case is cut out of an oval mine in the centre of the leaf.
 Later on, the other cases are constructed with cut out material along the leaf margin and, therefore, have a serrate dorsal keel.
 The larva lives from August till May, hibernating in between.

-From the end of May till the beginning of August.
+One generation a year: from the end of May till the beginning of August.

 This species is found in the south of Belgium where Prunus spinosa is more common.